Juvenile Defense Lawyer Minneapolis

 Protecting Your Child’s Future

 Juveniles can face a number of sentences, but your Hennepin County criminal defense attorney will work to ensure the sentence is not as harsh as the maximum.
 There are even times when a case can be completely dismissed or the case end in acquittal.
 Whatever the most favored result, it is a result that will give your child the opportunity to have the most productive future possible.
 In other words, we do not want to see the crime follow your child into their adult years so that they do not have difficulty finding employment, going to school, or finding housing.
 Many adolescents make mistakes and it is important that those mistakes are put behind them legally so they can have long, prosperous lives.

 Contact A Minneapolis Criminal Defense Attorney

 If you are the parent of a child that has been accused of a crime, you are most likely worried about your child’s future.
 The good news is that there are many possible positive outcomes in your child’s case.
 With the help of a highly experienced personal injury attorney, you can get the results that you and your child need to move forward.
-To learn more about your rights and options, contact the Law Office of Barry Hogen at 763-513-9085 to schedule a free consultation.
+To learn more about your rights and options, contact the Barry Hogen Law at (612) 338-5545 to schedule an initial consultation.